The friendship paradox for sparse random graphs: Abstract

 \emph{Keywords:} Sparse random graphs, local convergence, friendship bias.

 \emph{MSC2020:} 05C80, 60C05, 60F15, 60J80.

 \emph{Acknowledgement:} The research in this paper was supported through NWO Gravitation Grant NETWORKS 024.002.003.
 AP has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement Grant Agreement No 101034253.
-The authors are grateful to Rob van den Berg for helpful discussions.
+The authors are grateful to Rob van den Berg, Remco van der Hofstad and Nelly Litvak for helpful discussions.